 Compared to the cheaper basic iPad, the Mini is also technically ahead in many areas.
 The built-in Liquid Retina display with IPS technology has an impressive resolution of 2,226 x 1,488 pixels and naturally also supports True Tone.
 Just like the basic model, the refresh rate is 60 Hz.

 The Apple A15 Bionic is the same chip that is used in the current iPhone 13 series.
-Specifically, 6 CPU cores and 5 GPU cores are available for graphics calculations, which makes the iPad Mini a reliable and fast tablet even when editing videos or playing current games.
+Specifically, 6 CPU cores and 5 GPU cores are available for graphics calculations, which also makes the iPad Mini a reliable and fast tablet for editing videos or playing current games.

-Other advantages over the base model: The iPad Mini relies on a USB-C port.
+The iPad Mini also relies on a USB-C port, so Apple finally says goodbye to the Lightning port.
 The newer and improved Apple Pencil 2 can be used.
 The cameras are also much better (12 MP wide-angle camera, f/1.8 aperture at the back, 12 MP ultra-wide-angle camera, f/2.4 aperture at the front).

 Thanks to the USB-C port with a speed of 5 gigabits per second, external displays or hard drives can also be connected to the iPad Mini, for example.
 This can be a decisive advantage for business users in particular.
 As with the basic model, Apple equips the mini tablet with 64 GB or 256 GB of storage space and offers a WiFi variant as well as an LTE model.